 The notice must include information to allow the individual to take measures to protect themselves against the risks associated with the breach, including:

 - a description of the possible consequences to the individual;

-- the measures the employer intends to take or has taken to remediate the potential consequences of the breach;
+- a description of the measures the employer intends to take or has taken to address the security compromise;

-- recommendations of steps the individual can take to mitigate the potential effects of the breach; and,
+- recommendations of steps the individual can take to mitigate the potential effects of the security compromise; and,

-- the identity of the unauthorized person who may have access/acquired their personal information (when possible).
+- the identity of the unauthorized person who may have accessed or acquired their personal information (when possible).